 Guru can be configured to suggest specific knowledge to your team based on specified content or fields on the webpage they are viewing.
 This feature is called Knowledge Triggers.
 The setup process is so easy that any user can do it.
-For managers, Knowledge Triggers allows you to easily coach your users with information pertinent to their job.
+For managers, Knowledge Triggers allow you to easily coach your users with information pertinent to their job.
 No more searching.
 Guru surfaces knowledge when and where your team needs it.

-How Teams Use Knowledge Triggers
+How teams use Knowledge Triggers

 Knowledge Triggers can be set up for various use cases to help guide users to the information that need to do their job.
 Learn how to set up Knowledge Triggers here.

 Support Teams generally utilize Knowledge Triggers (KT) to surface answers and workflows for their team based on the tags and fields on a ticket.
-You can also set it up with your external help center, so that as your reps review a ticket, the applicable internal and external information is suggested to them.
+You can also set it up with your external help center so that as your reps review a ticket, the applicable internal and external information is suggested to them.

 📑 Related articles